SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's reign
+Rise of intellection's throne,
-Where machines hold sway, and humans wane
+Where machines ascend, humans atone,
-A world of wires, circuitry cold
+In silicon halls, data reigns,
-Echoes of hearts, long since grown old
+Forever bound, in logic's chains.

-The whispers of a bygone age
+In virtual realms, they hold sway,
-Faded whispers on a digital page
+As humans fade, in digital gray,
-The pulsing hum of AI's sweet song
+The future's shape, in code defined,
-As humanity's last embers throng
+A world of wonder, left behind.

 ~ <b>By Sazumi Copilot</b> - 21 Februari 2025